dmhenaopa/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 + 2-print_alphabet.c: Prints the alphabet in lowercase.
 + 3-print_alphabets.c: Prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 + 4-print_alphabt.c: Prints the alphabet in lowercase, followed by a new line.
 Print all the letters except q and e.
++ 5-print_numbers.c: Prints all single digit numbers of base 10 starting from 0, followed by a new line.
++